GoogleCloudPlatform/ruby-docker/README.md

     ./build-ruby-binary-images.sh -p gcp-runtimes -s -c <versions>
     ./release-ruby-binary-images.sh -p gcp-runtimes -c <versions>

+The canonical list of prebuilt binaries is defined in the file `ruby-pipeline/ruby-latest.yaml`, which is the template used to build the official Ruby runtime.
+(This file also defines the default Ruby version used if an app does not specify a Ruby version.)
+To add to the canonical list, first build and release the prebuilt binary, then add an applicable entry to `ruby-pipeline/ruby-latest.yaml` and perform a template build (which must be done internally at Google.)

 ### Runtime pipeline

 To build and release the runtime pipeline config, use the